George C. Brownell: Third term

-In 1902, Clackamas County Republicans once again nominated Brownell for the county's senate seat without opposition from anyone at the convention.
+In 1902, Clackamas County Republicans once again nominated Brownell for the county's senate seat without opposition.
 He won the general election with 2,130 votes followed by George W. Grace, the Citizens Party candidate, with 1,530.
 There were two minor candidates who finished far behind, Fred J. Meindi, who received 270 votes, and Caius W. Herman, who got 117 votes.

 Newspapers reported that Brownell was one of two contenders for senate president.
 The other senator highlighted as a contender was Andrew C. Smith, a doctor from Multnomah County.
 The competition between Brownell and Smith was intense; nevertheless, Brownell expressed confidence that he would be elected senate president.
 Brownell was ultimately elected president of the senate after 18 ballots in the senate's Republican caucus.

 When Oregon's 23rd legislative session was opened on January 12, Brownell was officially elected president of the senate.
 A few days later he announced the senate committee appointments.
 The most important responsibility of the legislature during the 1903 session was to elect a United States senator.
 Brownell supported Charles W. Fulton, who had been president of the state senate during the previous session.
 On the initial ballot Fulton got the most votes (29); however, 46 votes were needed to be elected.
 After gaining a few more votes, Fulton stalled at 33.
 However, he was finally elected to the United States Senate on the 42nd ballot, which occurred on the last day of legislative session.
 After the election was finalized, Brownell adjourned the senate on February 20.
 Later in 1903, Brownell presided over a brief special session that lasted from December 21 to 23.

 Because he was mid-way through his four-year term, Brownell did not have to run for re-election prior to the 1905 legislative session.
 When the session opened on January 9, Brownell was elected temporary president.
 In that capacity, he was responsible for overseeing the election of senate officers, which was completed on the first day.
 During the session he served as chairman of the election and privileges committee.
 He was also a member of the judiciary, railroads, and fishing industries committees.
 The senate was adjourned on February 17.